codecrunchers/AWS-Full-Stack-Pipeline/README.md

 ## Initial Setup
-Some manual steps at the moment, I'm working on these.
-I'm using terraform 0.9.11 so no workspaces for now.
+Some manual steps at the moment, we're working on these.
+Using terraform 0.9.11,  so no workspaces for now.

 ## Manual CLI Steps (or do the same  via Web Console)
 1. [Create your `S3` bucket](#s3) for state management, (enable Versioning & encryption) this is the value of bucket in `statefile.tf`